GAE: Unleashing Physical Potential of VLM with Generalizable Action Expert: Detail Annotation Pipeline and Description of Pointcloud Dataset

 To account for real-world scenarios where high-precision point cloud data may be unavailable, we further utilized MoGe~\citep{wang2024moge0, wang2025moge020} to re-annotate point clouds for a subset of the BridgeV2~\citep{walke2023bridgedata} and pre-mentioned simulation data.
 This step allows us to simulate conditions lacking reliable depth information and test our model's robustness.

 To improve point cloud downsampling efficiency, we adopt the cropping strategy from 3D Diffusion Policy~\citep{ze20243d}.
 For simulated data, we directly use ground-truth segmentation IDs.
 For real-world data, we generate foreground masks through a custom pipeline: initial masks from RoboEngine~\citep{yuan2025roboengine} are refined using temporal consistency tracking and integrated with Segment Anything Model 2 (SAM 2)~\citep{ravi2024sam} to ensure accuracy and temporal consistency.
+During both training and inference, we use exclusively uncolored point clouds to ensure the action expert to focus on geometric structures rather than visual semantics.
+All point clouds are uniformly downsampled to 512 points after crop to maintain a practical balance between spatial accuracy and computational efficiency.
+Table~\ref{tab:dataset_comparison_grouped} presents the statistical summary of our dataset.
+Our dataset will be open-sourced to facilitate research within the community.